 that a high dignitary is approaching!
 Everyone now possesses mules that are laden with crystal and myrrhine cups carved by skilled artists of great renown; it is disgraceful for all your baggage to be made up of that which can be rattled along without danger.
-Everyone has pages who ride along with ointment-covered faces, so that the heat or the cold will not harm their tender complexions; it is disgraceful for any of your attendant slave-boys to show a healthy cheek, not covered with cosmetics.
+Everyone has pages who ride along with ointment-covered faces, so that the heat or the cold will not harm their tender complexions; it is disgraceful that none of your attendant slave-boys should show a healthy cheek, not covered with cosmetics.

 You should avoid conversation with all such persons: they are the sort that communicate and engraft their bad habits from one to another.
 We used to think that the very worst variety of these men were those who vaunted their words; but there are certain men who vaunt their wickedness.
 Their talk is very harmful; for even though it is not at once convincing, yet they leave the seeds of trouble in the soul, and the evil which is sure to spring into new strength follows us about even when we have parted from them.
-Just as those who have attended a concert a carry about in their heads the melodies and the charm of the songs they have heard - a proceeding which interferes with their thinking and does not allow them to concentrate upon serious subjects,-even so the speech of flatterers and enthusiasts over that which is depraved sticks in our minds long after we have heard them talk. not easy to rid the memory of a catching tune; it stays with us, lasts on, and comes back from time to time.
+Just as those who have attended a concert a carry about in their heads the melodies and the charm of the songs they have heard - a proceeding which interferes with their thinking and does not allow them to concentrate upon serious subjects,-even so the speech of flatterers and enthusiasts over that which is depraved sticks in our minds long after we have heard them talk.
+It is not easy to rid the memory of a catching tune; it stays with us, lasts on, and comes back from time to time.
 Accordingly, you should close your ears against evil talk, and right at the outset, too; for when such talk has gained an entrance and the words are admitted and are in our minds, they become more shameless.
 And then we begin to

 "Virtus et philosophia et iustitia verborum inanium crepitus est. Una felicitas est bene vitae facere.
 Esse, bibere, frui patrimonio, hoc est vivere, hoc est se mortalem esse meminisse.
 Fluunt dies et inreparabilis vita decurrit; dubitamus sapere?
-Quid iuvat aetati 1 non semper voluptates recepturae interim, dum potest, dum poscit, ingerere frugalitatem?
-Eo mortem praecurre et quidquid illa ablatura est, iam sine tibi interire.2 Non amicam habes, non puerum, qui amicae moveat invidiam; cottidie sobrius prodis; sic cenas tamquam ephemeridem patri adprobaturus: non est istud vivere,
+Quid iuvat aetati1 non semper voluptates recepturae interim, dum potest, dum poscit, ingerere frugalitatem?
+Eo mortem praecurre et quidquid illa ablatura est, iam sine tibi interire.2 Non amicam habes, non puerum, qui amicae moveat invidiam; cottidie sobrius prodis; sic cenas tamquam ephemeridem patri adprobaturus: non est istud vivere, sed alienae vitae interesse.
+Quanta dementia est

-11 sed alienae vitae interesse.
+- 11 sed alienae vitae interesse.
 Quanta dementia est heredis sui res procurare et sibi negare omnia, ut tibi ex amico inimicum magna faciat hereditas.
-Plus enim gaudebit tua morte,3 quo plus acceperit.
-Istos tristes et superciliosos alienae vitae censores, suae hostes, publicos paedagogos assis ne feceris nec dubitaveris bonam vitam quam opinionem bonam malle."
+Plus enim gaudebit tua morte, quo plus acceperit.
+Istos tristes et superciliosos alienae vitae censores, suae hostes, publicos paedagogos assis ne feceris nec dubitaveris bonam vitam quam opinionem bonam malle." - 12 Hae voces non aliter fugiende sunt quam illae, quas Ulixes nisi alligatus praetervchi noluit.
+Idem possunt; abducunt a patria, a parentibus, ab amicis, a virtutibus et in turpem vitam misera nisi sapere?
+Quid iuvat aetati Buccheler and Hense: quod iuvat sapere et aetati BA.